-This reason category is a summary of the information above.
+12 This reason category is a summary of the information above.
 Students must meet the full definitions above and provide all documentation.

-&lt;sup>13 Students that do not make-up the final exam in accordance with this policy will receive a grade of 0% on the final exam.
+13 Students that do not make-up the final exam in accordance with this policy will receive a grade of 0% on the final exam.

-&lt;sup>14 The 10% penalty is based on the total points on the exam.
+14 The 10% penalty is based on the total points on the exam.
 Example: An exam with 50 questions would result in a penalty of 5 points being deducted (50 x 10%).
 A student that scored a 45 out of 50 on such an exam would therefore receive a grade of 40 (50 questions - 5 wrong answers - 5 point penalty) out of 50 for the missed exam (or a grade of 80%).

-Quizzes are individual efforts.
-While students are encouraged to share information and to study together, collaboration on quizzes is strictly prohibited.
-All submitted quizzes must be a student's individual work, and not the work of others.
-Any violation of this policy will be considered academic misconduct.
+academic misconduct.
 This misconduct can result in a zero on the quiz, administrative withdrawal from the course, course failure, suspension and/or termination from the program.